 According to state law, excessive tardiness and/or absenteeism is to be reported to proper authorities for investigation of educational neglect.
 Parents are required to contact the school with a note, email, fax or phone call that gives the reason for the student's absence.
 If prior contact is not possible, the family should provide a written excuse within 2 days of the absence.
-If parental contact is not made, the absence is recorded as "unexcused."
-No more than 3 parent calls ins, without a doctor's note, will be excused per nine weeks.
-If the absence of a student appears questionable or excessive, the school staff and the SMART program may work with the family to improve the child's attendance.
+If parental contact is not made, the absence is recorded as

+"unexcused."
+No more than 5 parent calls ins, without a doctor's note, will be excused per semester.
 When a student has missed at least 5 days (excused or unexcused), a letter will be sent to the parents/guardians explaining the attendance policy in detail.
 At 10 days, parents/guardians will again be notified of the educational ramifications of consistent absences, and CES may require an attendance agreement/contract to be signed.
 Continued unexcused absences (10 or more) will be reported to the Division of Children and Family Services (DCS) as educational neglect per DCS Policy IC 20-33-2-25.